 Not really.
 Although it is not really impossible to achieve these numbers, you would have to hustle all day and market the books in a way that everybody will want to buy from you.
 From an economical standpoint, children’s books isn’t always at the highest demand.

 What I have mentioned above is just the requirement for your personal sales.
 What about the group sales?
-Usborne Publishing requires you to gather group sales worth $2,750 two months before promotion, as well.
+Usborne Publishing also requires you to gather group sales worth $2,750 two months before promotion.

-There are loads of bonuses you can earn with Usborne Publishing depending on your rank.
+Depending on your rank, you can earn loads of bonuses with Usborne Publishing.
 One of the many bonuses you could earn is a Promote Out Bonus.

-The requirements to be a Senior Leader are mostly likely the same with Team Leader.
-The main difference is by this time, you should already have 1 second level Team Leader and 2 first level Team Leaders.
+The requirements to be a Senior Leader are similar to Team Leader’s.
+The main difference is by this time, you should already have 1-second level Team Leader and 2 first level Team Leaders.
 You are eligible to earn $500 Promote Out Bonus when a Team Leader of yours get promoted to Senior Leader, as well.

-Same old, same requirements – just make sure to have 1 Executive Team Leader, and a total of 6 first level Team Leaders within your downline.
-When one of your members become Director too, you can receive $1,000 Promote Out Bonus.
+Same old, same requirements – just make sure to have 1 Executive Team Leader and 6 first level Team Leaders within your downline.
+When one of your members becomes Director, too, you can receive $1,000 Promote Out Bonus.

 Low Success Rate

-Apparently, this is one of the most common cases when it comes to MLMs, so you should start getting used to this fact by now.
-In Usborne Books’ case, members are testifying how you can only earn so little selling their books.
-Of course, with a business opportunity in the field of books, it will definitely be hard to get leads.
+This is one of the most common cases when it comes to MLMs, so you should start getting used to this fact by now.
+In Usborne Books’ case, members are testifying about how you can only earn so little selling their books.
+Of course, with a business opportunity in the field of books, it will be hard to get leads.

 Hosting parties are only worse, too.
 Yes, the parties are only usually just for an hour.
-However, the preparation period could take a lot of time, calls, effort, and patience.
-There’s a lot going on behind the scenes.
+However, preparation could take time, calls, effort, and patience.
+A lot is going on behind the scenes.

-You can pour all your effort into this party, but there also the possibility no one wants to attend your party (reminds me back when I was a kid).
-Plus, the time spent in preparing is not worth the amount of money you can earn with it.
+You can pour all your effort into this party, but there’s also the possibility that no one wants to attend it (it reminds me of when I was a kid).
+Plus, the time spent preparing is not worth the amount of money you can earn with it.

-Good news, though, there’s still a recruitment program.
-Bad news, it is hard to recruit others in a business opportunity like this.
+The good news, though, there’s still a recruitment program.
+Bad news: recruiting others in a business opportunity like this is hard.

 Expensive Startup Cost

-What makes it worse is the expensive startup costs, oh, and don’t forget the recurring fees too!
-There is no guarantee that you can earn this back and you would have to sustain a possible loss.
+What makes it worse is the expensive startup costs, and don’t forget the recurring fees too!
+There is no guarantee that you can earn this back, and you would have to sustain a possible loss.
 That’s one thing to take note of.